mike-mackey/draft-mackey-nmop-kg-for-netops/draft-mackey-nmop-kg-for-netops-02.md

 code that transforms data between models, the impact on existing models (is a new instance enough or does the application schema need to be extended)

-What if we could answer all of those questions by querying the connections connections between schemas and data.
+What if we could answer all of those questions by querying the connections between schemas and data.
 What if we could trace the connections across different applications and different design artefacts.

 ## Different Models For Different Jobs